For people who return to complicated work

 Why this matters

 Modern tools remember fragments.
-People need the whole working state.
+People need the working state.

 Lumina is aimed at artists, builders, researchers, educators, and teams whose work spans many tools and many sessions.